 Specific Objectives:

-To create a web application that can handle online document requests that will reduce the barangay residents processing time and time consumption by up to 80%.
+To create a web application that can handle online document requests that will reduce the barangay residents’ processing time and time consumption by up to 80%.

 To help the community, especially the vulnerable residents such as PWDs and senior residents, to lessen the risk of acquiring contagious diseases such as COVID-19 by requesting barangay documents by applying through the web app that lessens their direct contact with other people.